rswag/rswag/README.md

 swagger-rails
 =========

-Seamlessly adds a [Swagger](http://swagger.io/) to Rails-based API's!
-You create one or more swagger.json files to describe your API and swagger-rails will serve it up along with an embedded version of the [swagger-ui](https://github.com/swagger-api/swagger-ui).
+Leverage your api/integration test specs to generate [Swagger](http://swagger.io/) descriptions for Rails-based API's!
+Use the provided DSL to accurately test and describe API operations in your spec files.
+Then, you can easily generate corresponding swagger.json files and serve them up with an embedded version of [swagger-ui](https://github.com/swagger-api/swagger-ui).
 This means you can complement your API with a slick discovery UI to assist consumers with their integration efforts.
 Best of all, it requires minimal coding and maintenance, allowing you to focus on building an awesome API!

 And that's not all ...

 Once you have a Web API that can describe itself in Swagger, you've opened the treasure chest of Swagger-based tools including a client generator that can be targeted to a wide range of popular platforms.
 See [swagger-codegen](https://github.com/swagger-api/swagger-codegen) for more details.

+_NOTE_: It's early days so please be gentle when reporting issues :) As author of a similar project in the .NET space - [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle), that's become relatively popular, I think there's real potential here.
+Please feel free to contribute.
+I'll be more than happy to consider PR's ... so long as they include tests :)

 ## Getting Started ##